 Using the installer

 Another way of installing OpenKM is by using the installer tool.
 This Java application eases installation and works on Ubuntu, Debian, RedHat, CentOS, and Windows platforms.
-Keep in mind that you need a working Java installation prior to use this tool.
+Remember that you need a working Java installation before using this tool.
 We recommend OpenJDK 8.
 Please check these pages for more information about installing Java on your server; look for the Checking Java version section:

 The installer downloads several packages from SourceForge, like Tomcat and OpenKM, so it should have connection access.